-Dance involves structuring gesture and motion to convey an idea, story, image or feeling, using the body as an Course instrument of communication.
-Students learn not only how to manipulate the body to convey meaning but also Description personal and social skills.
+Dance involves structuring gesture and motion to convey an idea, story, image or feeling, using the body as an instrument of communication.
+Students learn not only how to manipulate the body to convey meaning but also personal and social skills.

 Year 9: In Year 9 students study the foundations of dance.
+This may include:

+- Safe dance practice - Elements of dance, written and practical exploration - Performances (Dance In the Spotlight, Shalom Dance Night) - Styles of dance include: jazz, theatre jazz, contemporary, hip hop, and cultural dance - Analysis and evaluation of professional dance works

+Assessment pieces will include: choreography, performances, and responding tasks.

+Year 10: Dance: In Year 10, Dance students will build on the foundations they made in Year 9, and will extend their abilities through a wide variety of techniques and styles, including:

+- Contemporary dance styles, choreographic methods, technical and expressive skills

+- Refining analytical and evaluation skills

+- Further explorations of styles of dance

+Assessment pieces will include: choreography, performances, and a responding examination.

+Additional Special Requirements
-This may include: Course Units Safe dance practice Elements of dance, written and practical exploration Performances (Shalom Showcase, Shalom Dance Night) Styles of dance include: classical, jazz, tap, contemporary, hip hop, and multicultural dance Analysis and evaluation of professional dance works Assessment pieces will include: choreographed dance, performances, and assignments.
-Year 10: Dance (DA01): In Year 10, Dance students will build on the foundations they made in Year 9, and will extend their abilities through a wide variety of techniques and styles, including: Contemporary dance styles, choreographic methods, technical and expressive skills Refining analytical and evaluation skills Further explorations of styles of dance Assessment pieces will include: choreographed dance, performances, and examinations.
-Additional Uniform - Black tights or pants, and plain black leotard (girls) or fitted black shirt (boys).
-Specific footwear Special may be required throughout the course of study.
-Black leotard available from the Uniform Shop.
-Requirements Students may be expected to purchase or make costumes for specific performances.
-There will be attendance required at performances and rehearsals outside school hours.

-• The subject requires a definite commitment to group rehearsal, sometimes outside of class time.
+- Uniform Black tights, and plain black leotard (girls) or fitted black shirt (boys).
+Specific footwear may be required throughout the course of study such as jazz shoes.
+Black leotard available from the Uniform Shop. - Students may be expected to purchase or create costumes for specific performances. - There will be attendance required at performances and rehearsals outside school hours. - The subject requires a definite commitment to group rehearsal, sometimes outside of class time.